Supriya Pilgaonkar on return of Tu Tu Main Main: It will be very challenging to step into Reema Lagoo’s shoes

 That being said, the 55-year-old admits that stepping into Reema’s shoes, as the mother-in-law this time, won’t be easy, and that comparisons are inevitable.

 “I will terribly miss Reema ji.
-Though I did something like that (played a mother-in-law) in between for but for a long time, still playing this role that she did, would be very challenging.
+Though I did something like that (in TV show Sasural Genda Phool), still playing this role that she did, would be very challenging.
 More so because if the show is titled Tu Tu Main Main 2 or something like that, people would definitely compare it with the original,” explains Surpriya.